Man With A Golden Heart! Salman Khan Visits School Children Just A Day After His Release

 Salman's Philanthropic Journey

-Now that Salman Khan is out with bail, the actor will once again continue his philanthropic work and spread joy everywhere he goes.
+Now that Salman Khan has been granted bail, the actor will once again continue his philanthropic work and spread joy everywhere he goes.

 Kids can't get enough of #SalmanKhan